Mowry City, New Mexico

-Mowry City is a ghost town first in Dona Anna County, then Grant County and finally in Luna County, New Mexico, United States, approximately 25 mi north of Deming.
+Mowry City is a ghost town first in Doña Ana County, then Grant County and finally in Luna County, New Mexico, United States, approximately 25 mi north of Deming.
 Originally it was the crossing point of Cooke's Wagon Road on the Mimbres River.
 Mowry City was formerly the location of Rio Mimbres, a stop on the San Antonio-San Diego Mail Line, and Miembre's River Station, a stagecoach stop on the Butterfield Overland Mail and later stagecoach routes.
 The town lasted from 1859 until the arrival of the railroad in southern New Mexico in 1881.